mouthpieces-gear

 Brass mouthpieces are made of metals like silver‑plated brass, stainless steel, or titanium, but all accumulate dried saliva, food particles, and mineral deposits.
 This buildup inside the cup, throat, and backbore disrupts airflow and dampens vibration.
 Perform a thorough cleaning every two weeks:

-• Use a dedicated mouthpiece brush to scrub the cup, throat, and shank interior.
+- Use a dedicated mouthpiece brush to scrub the cup, throat, and shank interior.
 A brush with stiff nylon bristles works best.
+For tight throats, a smaller brush or a pipe cleaner can reach deep.

-• Rinse thoroughly and dry with a soft, lint‑free cloth.
+- Rinse thoroughly with clean water and dry with a soft, lint‑free cloth.
+Let air dry completely before storing.

-For stubborn deposits, a solution of equal parts white vinegar and water can dissolve calcium buildup.
-Apply with a cotton swab, then rinse immediately—do not soak silver‑plated pieces in vinegar for more than a minute.
+For stubborn calcium deposits (common if you have hard water), a solution of equal parts white vinegar and water can help.
+Apply with a cotton swab, scrub gently, then rinse immediately—do not soak silver‑plated pieces in vinegar for more than a minute, as it can attack the plating.
+For gold‑plated mouthpieces, use only mild soap and water; acid can damage the gold layer.

 Check for Physical Damage